bfuchs18/R01_Marketing/docs/reach_data_management_manual.md

 <!-- omit in toc -->
 ### pydeface
 *  [https://github.com/poldracklab/pydeface](https://github.com/poldracklab/pydeface)
+*  This software is needed on Roar Collab
 *  This is a tool to remove facial structure from (i.e., "deface") MRI images.
 *  Data processing scripts expect pydeface to be loaded via a conda environment described in /bids/code/dcm2bids/dcm2bids.yml.
 See the [dcm2bids](#dcm2bids) section for details on how to create the conda environment.